plazzag/signing-tool/README.md

 * Push Notifications: enabled
 * Wallet: enabled

 If all requirements are fulfilled, the app can be signed by clicking "Create App".
 The bundle identifier of the iOS app is automatically adapted to the bundle identifier in the Provisioning Profile.

+## Known bugs
+None at the moment.

 ## License

 This project is licensed under the terms of the MIT license.
 See the [LICENSE](LICENSE) file.

+The copying and use of the Mobile Event App logo, and, or, any other logos accessed via the project are not permitted without prior approval from the licensee or copyright owner.